 Information on the surface water drainage of the site should accompany every major planning application.
 It should identify how sustainable drainage system techniques (SUDs) will be used with any obstacles to their use clearly justified.
 This should include information on the adoption of sewerage infrastructure and arrangements for ownership and maintenance of SuDS for the lifetime of the development.
-Information can be found on our SuDS page:
+Information can be found below.

-The consideration of planning applications is informed by a number of national and local plans, policies and strategies, including:
+The consideration of planning applications is informed by a number of national and local plans, policies and strategies, visit:

 Worcestershire County Council believes that Neighbourhood Plans are powerful tools to ensure the right type of development is delivered in the right place for your community.
 If you are planning to produce a Neighbourhood Development Plan see Neighbourhood Planning Support Service.

 Consultations launch on draft Flood Risk Management and River Basin Management plans.

 The Environment Agency has launched consultations on their draft Flood Risk Management Plans and draft River Basin Management Plans.